axiros/pycond/README.tmpl.md

 # What

-You have a bunch of data...
+You have a bunch of data, possibly streaming...

 ```csv
 id,first_name,last_name,email,gender,ip_address